jakeheis/Flock/README.md

 # Flock

 Automated deployment of your Swift project to servers.
-Heavily inspired by [Capistrano](https://github.com/capistrano/capistrano).
+Inspired by [Capistrano](https://github.com/capistrano/capistrano).

 ## Installation
 ### Homebrew